National Museum of the History of Ukraine: Ukrainian War of Independence and the Soviet Period

 In 1942 the archaeological and ethnographic collections of the museum were moved to the building which is now known as the Teacher's House.
 The museum of pre- and early history was made there.

 Some of the most valuable museum artefacts from Kyiv were transported to Germany in 1941 and 1943.
 Most of them were trapped in Hochstedt Castle.
 After the fall of Nazi Germany, it was under American authority.
 Collections from Kyiv were sent to the Munich Central Collecting Point.
 Artefacts returned to Kyiv in 1947.

 With the liberation of Kyiv by the Soviet Army in November 1943 the museum started to resume its work.
-In May 1944 it received the building where it’s still situated.
-It’s a former arts school designed by Joseph Karakis.
+In May 1944 it received the building where it is presently situated.
+It was a former arts school designed by Joseph Karakis.
 The museum opened for visitors in 1948.

 A significant number of unique exhibits were lost during the war.
 The museum replenished its collections from numerous expeditions to the military fronts, archaeological and ethnographic expeditions.
 Also it made exhibits exchanges with Lviv, Odessa, Chernihiv, other Kyiv museums.

 In 1977 the museum renewed its exposition.
 Design was very modern for those times.
 Such room planning with little changes is preserved nowadays.

-The museum’s collections became the basis for the other museums.
+The museum's collections became the basis for the other museums.
 In particular, 18,000 items were transferred to the National Museum of the History of Ukraine in the Second World War.
 The Kyiv Fortress (historical and architectural complex where the museum was created) firstly was the branch of the historical museum.
-About 600 exhibits were donated to the Museum of Kyiv History.
+About 600 exhibits were donated to the Kyiv History Museum.

-During the “Brezhnev stagnation” period the museum staff also worked on popularizing the accomplishments of the Soviet state, what the USSR’s described as the achievements of socialism, and glorified the leading role of the Communist party of the Soviet Union.
+During the “Brezhnev stagnation” period the museum staff also worked on popularizing the accomplishments of the Soviet state, what the USSR's described as the achievements of socialism, and glorified the leading role of the Communist party of the Soviet Union.